-Pacific Ag Research is headquartered in San Luis Obispo, and maintains six California stations in different microclimates for studies in pest management, fertility and crop yield, greenhouse research, and consultations with agribusiness and grower cooperatives.
-This western research program represents U.S. EPA Regions 9 and 10.
+Pacific Ag Research is headquartered in San Luis Obispo, and maintains seven California stations in different microclimates for studies in pest management, fertility and crop yield, greenhouse research, and consultations with agribusiness and grower cooperatives.
+This western research program represents U.S. EPA Region 9.

 Pacific Ag Research performs a wide variety of research focusing on fruiting vegetables, leafy greens, cucurbits, strawberries, brassicas, and wine grapes in lab, greenhouse, and field settings.
 Owing to its location in the heart of California’s Central Coast viticulture industry, an experimental winery tests grape harvests from research trials to identify potential effects of test substances on important enology variables such as momentum of fermentation, taste, shelf life, and many specific sensory attributes of the finished wine.

 One hundred and fifty miles north of the San Luis Obispo headquarters are the Pacific Ag Salinas Valley research stations.
 Here, two different farm sites study soil and foliar pathogens, coastal insect pests, weed management, and new genetics with a particular emphasis on leafy greens.
 Fruiting vegetables, strawberries, wine grapes, and artichokes also play a key role in this region.

 A 65-acre Central Valley location near Five Points provides a third specialized climate of California agricultural production.
 Here, a multidiscipline field research team conducts trials in tree nuts, citrus, wine and table grapes, watermelon, winter leafy greens, processing tomatoes, corn, and cotton.